CelineWW/Surfs-_Up_SQLite/README.md

 # surfs_up

 ## Overview of the surfs_up analysis
 Based on the anlysis of temperature and precipitation in Oahu, W. Avy is confident to open a surf and ice cream shop in Oahu.
-In order to make sure his business would be sustainable year-round, the temperature data for June and December is further analized.
+In order to make sure his business would be sustainable year-round, the temperature data for June and December is further discovered.
 1. Query the temperature data for the months of June, and get the summary statistics.
 2. Query the temperature data for the months of December, and get the summary statistics.
 3. Compare the temperature differences between June and December.